Skip to main content

 Identify the Audience

-The audience for a campaign is based on a segment, which works like a dynamic list of targeted recipients.
+The audience for a message series campaign is based on a segment, which works like a dynamic list of targeted recipients.
 In a series, everyone in the segment receives each email based on the same schedule settings.
 Ada’s ready to get started.
 Let’s look at how it’s done.

-• On the Segments home, click New.
+1. Open the Segments tab, and then click New.

-• Give the segment a name, such as AEE Leads.
+2. Give the segment a name, such as AEE Leads.

 The segment canvas shows Lead Source and Is Converted values.